© Copyright 2026 Updated 12 March 2026

 In 1690 Parliament granted a tax of 14 shillings on every hearth in the kingdom payable by both landowners and tenants to raise money for the army.
 Only hospitals and the poor living on charity from the parish were exempt.
 There were huge difficulties in collecting the tax, particularly in highland or remote areas.
 Collection dragged on for several years until August 1694 when a proclamation called for all hearth lists to be sent to the treasury before 1 October."

-John married Elezebeth WOOD (DNA Linked), daughter of Thomas WOOD and Agnes GRAY, on 4 July 1673 in Kirkintilloch parish, Dunbartonshire, Scotland.
-(Elezebeth WOOD (DNA Linked) was born about 1656.)
+John married Elezebeth WOOD (DNA Linked) on 4 July 1673 in Kirkintilloch parish, Dunbartonshire, Scotland.1 (Elezebeth WOOD (DNA Linked) was born about 1650.)

 Marriage Notes: